Travel guide for the UK

 The design of the Pound notes has been changing continuously since 1694.
 The following can be seen on current Pound bank notes:

 Winston Churchill's picture was displayed on the 5 pound bank notes since 2016.
 In 2017 Jane Austen's face was portrayed on the 10 pound notes.
 20 pound notes currently hold the face of Adam Smith and the 50 pound note shows the faces of James Watt and Matthew Boulton.

 In case you want to make cash payments in the UK, it is a good idea to exchange your money at an airport or local money exchange office.
 You can also check online currency conversions in order to find out how much of your local currency a pound is worth.
 This will give you an idea about what kinds of price figures to expect when entering the UK.

-Britain has a very good health system and offers enough medical facilities and trained specialists.
-The NHS (National Health Service) was introduced in 1948 and ensures that all people in the country receive the same amount of medical treatment as well as all necessary efforts to treat people.
-Health care in the NHS is free for all citizens to register with and use.
+Britain has a very good health system which offers superb medical facilities and trained specialists.
+Health care in the NHS ( National Health Service) is free for all citizens to register with and use.

 Costs that may occur in the case of sickness are usually covered by the government's insurance, provided that you are insured.
 You should make sure that you take all necessary insurance documents with you for such cases.
 Print versions of these should be available from your domestic health insurance company.
 Ensure that you have a travel health insurance and, if possible, a private health insurance that is valid abroad and is also applicable for the entire duration of your stay in the UK.